-Every month, Beautiful Bizarre Magazine chooses one of our favourite artists to TAKE OVER our social media for the day.
-This month we chose Rebecca Leveille to share with us the artists who have inspired her throughout her artistic career.
+Every month, Beautiful Bizarre Magazine chooses one of our favourite creatives to TAKE OVER our social media for the day.
+In May 2019 we chose Rebecca Leveille to share with us the artists who have inspired her throughout her artistic career.
 Just in case you missed it, below we present the full TAKE OVER.

 Leveille maintains a relationship with language yet subverts the narrative potentials of her work in her personal determination to create something poetic rather than literal.
 Her exploration of the poetic versus the literal delves themes including sensuality, the female gaze, media imagery and social phenomena of the art world.

 A constant subtext of Leveille’s art is her relationship to materials.
 Thick, buttery paint forms the confident wide lines in her oils.
 Washes drift below impastos.
 Pencil and graphite powder bear force of mark and streak.
 The assertion of materials never overwhelms the creation of Leveille’s pictures yet facilitates an ever-present and voluptuous tactility with meanings of its own.